 Voting reported as ‘busy’ in Northern Ireland Assembly election

+An indicative turn out of 31% was reported at 5pm by the Electoral Office of Northern Ireland.

-Voting in Northern Ireland’s Assembly election has been described as busy, with some polling stations reporting an indicative turnout of as high as 20% by lunchtime.
+Voting in Northern Ireland’s Assembly election has been described as busy, with a indicative turnout of 31% reported at 5pm.

+The Electoral Office of Northern Ireland said the figure was based on returns from 96% of polling stations.

 The process is taking place to elect 90 MLAs to the devolved Stormont Assembly, with 239 candidates running.